-Standard Skin Cancer Check - Consists of a 40min appointment with an accredited skin cancer doctor.
+Standard Skin Cancer Check - Consists of a 30-40min appointment with a clinical nurse specialist and all images taken double checked by an accredited skin cancer doctor.
 This appointment involves head-to-toe skin assessment and a management plan to address any concerns.
-The physical skin examination may also include examination of the scalp and palpating skin lesions or rashes, 2) clinical and/or dermoscopic images being made of specific lesions and 3) any subsequent oral, non-invasive and/or topical treatments as necessary.
+The physical skin examination may also include 1) examination of the scalp and palpating skin lesions, 2) clinical and/or dermoscopic images being made of specific lesions and 3) any subsequent oral, non-invasive and/or topical treatments as necessary.
 Important to note that areas beneath undergarments are only examined at patient's request and prior consent.
-Duplicate reports are available on request for the patient's regular GP or referring clinician, as well as in-practice auditing purposes as required by the Medical Council of New Zealand.
+Duplicate reports authorized by Dr Wynand Louw are available on request for the patient's regular GP or referring clinician, as well as in-practice auditing purposes as required by the Medical Council of New Zealand.

 Total Body Photography - Service Not Provided by Skin Medic Ltd. The whole body’s skin surface is captured in a series of high-resolution digital photographs.
 By comparing past and present images, the doctor is able to decide which changes warrant further investigation.
 This service is optional and is available through MoleMap in New Zealand.
 High-risk patients that will benefit from total body photography, include those with more than 100 moles, atypical moles, a personal or family history of melanoma, recurrent sunburn episodes and chronic skin disorders.

 Cryotherapy - Cryotherapy is a common treatment for small and superficial skin lesions.
 The skin lesions and surrounding skin are frozen with liquid nitrogen.
 The frozen cells rupture as they thaw out and cell death occurs.
 The skin will gradually heal over a period of 3 to 4 weeks.